asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Architecture & Design/Orchestrator Engine/Orchestration Pipeline/Post-Processing Pipeline/Overlap Management.md

 The OverlapManager component is a critical part of the markdown chunking system that creates overlapping content between adjacent chunks to maintain context continuity, particularly important for Retrieval-Augmented Generation (RAG) systems.
 This component ensures that when documents are divided into smaller chunks for processing, the contextual information from one chunk to the next is preserved, preventing information loss and improving the effectiveness of downstream AI applications.

-The overlap mechanism works by extracting content from the end of previous chunks and prepending it to subsequent chunks, creating a seamless transition between adjacent segments.
-This approach is essential for maintaining semantic coherence when chunks are processed independently, such as in vector database retrieval or LLM context windows.
+The overlap mechanism now operates in two distinct modes: a new metadata-based mode that stores context in metadata fields, and a legacy mode that merges context into the chunk content.
+This dual-mode approach provides flexibility for different use cases while maintaining backward compatibility.

 ## Architecture Overview